Spiritual naturalism: Christianity

-Naturalism in Christianity first appeared in Renaissance humanists, they emphasize the individual and social potential and agency of human beings, she sees human beings as the starting point for serious moral and philosophical investigations.
-Renaissance humanism was a during the Renaissance, most humanists were Christians, so their concern was to "purify and renew Christianity," not to remove it.
-Their vision was to return ad fontes ("to the sources") to the simplicity of the New Testament, bypassing the complexities of medieval theology.
+Naturalism in Christianity first appeared among Renaissance humanists, who emphasized the individual and social potential and agency of human beings, seeing human beings as the starting point for serious moral and philosophical investigations.
+Their concern was to "purify and renew" Christianity, returning ad fontes ("to the sources") to the simplicity of the New Testament, bypassing the complexities of medieval theology.

 Christian philosopher John Hick believed that the language of the Bible should be demythologised to be compatible with naturalism.
 He offered a demythologised Christology, arguing that Jesus was not God incarnate, but a man with incredible experience of divine reality.
 To Hick, calling Jesus the Son of God was a metaphor used by Jesus' followers to describe their commitment to what Jesus represented.
 Hick believed that demythologising the incarnation would make sense of the variety of world religions and give them equal validity as ways to encounter God.

 With the development of scientific thought and the discoveries in evolution, physics, etc. have come challenges to the Christian worldview.
 Over time, various ideas on how to reconcile these scientific truths with theological truths of the doctrines of Christianity.
 There is the once-popular clockwork universe theory, which states that God made the universe to run its course mechanically predetermined; however, this has lost popularity after more discoveries about the probabilistic nature of the universe.
 There is also the idea that God interferes supernaturally in ways that mask the presence of the supernatural—perhaps at the quantum level where scientists cannot precisely determine anything.
 This tends toward making a joke of everything scientists strive for.

 Another interpretation, one where both truths may be simultaneous and coterminous comes from the New Testament quote "In the beginning was the Word, and the Word was with God, and the Word was God...
 Through him all things were made; without him nothing was made that has been made."
 This can be interpreted as saying that the Word of God is not God, but the perfect expression of God that is God and is not God but brings forth creation.
 In the words of Rudolf Brun "The Christian revelation about creation does not proclaim that creation is an extension or a function embedded in God.
 Rather, the Word of God that is and remains God is given away to creation.
 It is a gift that empowers creation to become itself."
 This allows God to be all things (pantheism) and in all things (panentheism) without either of those cases being true.
 It allows Christian belief in God to be worked into a worldview where there is no predetermined path for the cosmos, because God so loved the world that the Word was given freely to become nature in all its creativity and freedom.